Let us send you paid writing opportunities in our free email newsletter:

 • Living Lutheran is the magazine of the Evangelical Lutheran Church in America (ELCA).
 The magazine is published in print 4 times each year and features new online content daily.
 Though they don’t have a pitch guide, they are open to receive them.
 To learn more, refer to this page.

 • The Upper Room aims to unite Christians worldwide through shared prayer and faith.
 Built on a global community, it features personalized meditations written by everyday people who are listening to God and living by His guidance.
-Submissions can be no longer than 350-400 words, and according to their pitch guide, they pay $30 per published meditation.
+Submissions can be no longer than 350-400 words.
+According to their pitch guide, they pay $30 per published meditation.
 To learn more, refer to their submission guidelines.

 • Musawah is a popular muslim feminist platform that has been examining Muslim family laws and practices that result in both official and informal discrimination against women in various Muslim-majority and minority countries.
 They are open to receiving pitches for submissions of personal narratives, essays, opinion pieces, artwork, interviews, and more.
 Submissions must be between 500–2000 words.
-Our previous research indicated that they paid an honorarium of USD 200 per article, but current pay rates are not clear.
+They have previously indicated to pay an honorarium of USD 200 per article.
 To learn more, refer to their submission guidelines.

 • Critical Muslim, a project by the Muslim Institute in London, is dedicated to exploring issues within Islam and Muslim societies.
 It provides a Muslim perspective on contemporary debates and fosters dialogue between Islam and other cultures, including the West.
 Submissions are welcome with the following guidelines: main articles and essays (4,000-6,000 words), reviews (2,500-3,000 words), poetry (up to six pages), and fiction (3,000-6,000 words).
 Payment rates are not mentioned.
 To learn more, refer to this page.